MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EdgeSyncServiceConfig.md

 # New-EdgeSyncServiceConfig

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the New-EdgeSyncServiceConfig cmdlet to create edge synchronization service settings that control the general synchronization behavior shared by all EdgeSync services.

-!!!
-Exchange Server 2013, Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the New-EdgeSyncServiceConfig cmdlet to create edge synchronization service settings that control the general synchronization behavior shared by all EdgeSync services.